BlockchainCommons/SmartCustodyBook/manuscript/02-adversaries.md

 1.  **Redundantly Store Your Keys.** Maintain multiple representations of your master keys.
 Store encrypted keys in local storage and unencrypted keys in more protected storage, such as a safety deposit box. *Dangers: [*Casual Physical Theft*](#section-6), [*Institutional Theft*](#adversary-institutional-theft).*
 2.  ****[Cold Storage Scenario](https://docs.google.com/document/d/1fOmMH2B8E3_vDDBNEL8dEX15jwdFohDlpeThMpjVBh8) Optional Steps:**** Hire a Lawyer.

+{pagebreak}

 ### Adversary: Denial of Access

+{float: right, width: "50%"}
+![](resources/image11.png)

 ***Motivation.** “I want to control your movements, to keep you from getting to your bank or to your house.
 As is often the case, I have a deeper motivation, but it probably has nothing to do with your cryptocurrency.
 Instead, my motives likely relate to an instability in your city, state, or country.
 I might be a riot, a political insurgency, or a popular uprising.”*

-{float: right, width: "50%"}
-![](resources/image11.png)

 ***Alternative Categories:** Crime, Misc.*